In-Person Mass Updates

 We are all in this together, and the safety and well-being of our parishioners, staff and clergy is our utmost priority.
 Everyone is urged to closely monitor their health and abide by the directives of federal, state and local authorities, as well as guidelines from the CDC.
-We look forward to having you back at All Saints very soon – whenever you feel comfortable returning.
+We look forward to having you back at All Saints – whenever you feel comfortable returning.

 The dispensation from the obligation to attend Sunday Mass is currently in place until further notice.
 Anyone who is sick or suspected of any threat of sickness should attend Mass virtually.
 All Saints will continue to livestream Mass Sunday at 10:30am, Monday-Friday at 9am and Saturday at 8:30am.

 Please note that for the protection of our priests and parishioners at All Saints, we will continue to offer the Eucharist in the hand only.

 All participants should take your temperature before leaving home and avoid coming to church if your temp is 99.6 or greater.
 Anyone who is not feeling well or believes they may be at an increased risk should remain at home and continue to view our livestream Mass.

-The following Ministries will, unfortunately, not be incorporated into this first phase of the resumption of in-person Mass: Greeters, Altar Servers, Lectors and Extraordinary Eucharistic Ministers.
+The following Ministries will, unfortunately, not yet be incorporated into the resumption of in-person Mass: Greeters, Lectors and Extraordinary Eucharistic Ministers.
 Please understand our need to limit the number of participants in the Mass.
 We will update you and look forward to these vital ministries becoming active again soon.

 - Receive only in your hand.